-If you know my daughter, you probably would know that she was a mermaid in her past life.
-She loves the water, the ocean, water parks, pools and activities that have to do with water.
+If you know my daughter, you probably would see that she was a mermaid in her past life.
+She loves the water, the ocean, water parks, pools, and activities that have to do with water.

 But let me tell you she doesn’t like to shower!